-- 1. The scope and autonomy level of this Guidance for autonomous ships is basically made at the request of the owner, but is finalized through a risk assessment. - Autonomous ships to which this Guidance applies may be assigned notation at autonomy level of 105, depending on the application of the autonomous system specified in Ch 2, 103.
+- 1. The scope and autonomy level of this Guidance for autonomous ships is basically made at the request of the owner, but may be finally determined through a risk assessment.
+(2021) - Autonomous ships to which this Guidance applies may be assigned notation at autonomy level of 105, depending on the application of the autonomous system specified in Ch 2, 103.
 1 to 5.
 For example, a ship with an autonomous systems as defined in Ch 2, 103.
-1 may be assigned "AL1". - For systems consisting of combinations of several subsystems, such as data acquisition system at autonomous level 1 (AL1), special features can be specified in addition to the notation.
-Example: AL1 (Ship operation/movement).
+1 may be assigned "AL1". - 3.
+Notwithstanding the above 2, in case of request from the shipowner, shipyard, etc., an appropriate level of AL can be assigned to a specific individual system and special features can be specified.
+Example: AL level (special feature) (2021)